boltops-tools/lono/docs/_docs/existing-templates.md

 $
 ```

-The 3 preview lono provides are:
+We can see that:

-1. Parameter diff preview - We can see that the `InstanceType` has been changed from a `t3.micro` to `t3.small`
+1. Parameter diff preview: The `InstanceType` has been changed from a `t3.micro` to `t3.small`
-2. Code diff preview - We can see `Monitoring: true` line has been added to the template
+2. Code diff preview: We can see `Monitoring: true` line has been added to the template
-3. Changeset preview: - CloudFormation has detected that the instance will be modified.
+3. Changeset preview: CloudFormation has detected that the instance will be modified.

-Previews allow you to deploy changes to the CloudFormation stack with a higher level of confidence.
+Previews allow you to deploy CloudFormation changes with a higher level of confidence.
 You can deploy when you are ready:

     lono cfn deploy demo --source $URL --sure

-Note, deploying without `--sure` will prompt you with the preview to spare you from remembering to run lono cfn preview separately.
+Note, deploying without `--sure` will prompt you with the preview, so you usually don't have to remember to run [lono cfn preview]({% link _reference/lono-cfn-preview.md %}) separately.

 ## Configset: Automatically Configure Instances

 Using existing templates with the `--source` option gives you access to all sorts of lono features.
-One interesting feature are [configsets]({% link _docs/configsets.md %}).
+One interesting feature is [configsets]({% link _docs/configsets.md %}).
 Configsets are essentially configuration management.
 It allows you to configure your EC2 instances automatically.
 You can do all sorts of customizations.
 Some examples of things configsets can do: install packages, create files, run commands, ensure services are running.

 Let's add the httpd configset.
 Add the `httpd` gem to your Gemfile to make the configset available.